-Our top five tips for successfully working from home:
+Our top six tips for successfully working from home:

 1. Set up your workspace